evanq123/PushStocks/README.md

 * [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/)
 * [PushBullet](https://www.pushbullet.com)

+# Installation:
+1) Install Python3 (Check the box for **add to os environmental variable** for Windows)
+2) Download/clone this repo to a directory.
+3) Navigate to that directory using `cd` and type `pip install -r requirements.txt` in the terminal.

+*Optional* Clone this repo using git to keep it updated.

+4) Create an account at [PushBullet](https://www.pushbullet.com) and download the app for iOS.
+5) At [PushBullet](https://www.pushbullet.com), goto `Settings > Create Access Token` and copy the key.
+6) Double click on pushstocks.py (for Windows) or type `python3 pushstocks.py` into the terminal.

 # TODO:
 * Send messages for fatal errors and close prices.
 * Save api key
 * Pause or resume the script at market close/open times.
 * Use different url source for get_rate (i.e., [Binance](https://www.binance.com/tradeDetail.html?symbol=XLM_BTC) or [gdax](https://www.gdax.com/trade/BTC-USD))
-* Add more exception catching and re-organize duplicate codes.
+* Add more exception catching and re-organize duplicate codes

-# Installation:
-1) Install Python3 (Check the box for **add to os environmental variable** for Windows)
-2) Download/clone this repo to a directory.
-3) Navigate to that directory using `cd` and type `pip install -r requirements.txt` in the terminal.
-4) Double click on pushstocks.py (for Windows) or type `python3 pushstocks.py` into the terminal.

-*Optional* Clone this repo using git to keep it updated.